luisvelediaz/CSE15L-LAB-REPORTS/lab-report-5-week-10.md

 # Week 10 Lab Report
 *By Luis Velediaz*

 In lab 9, we experimented with the many tests provided under the test-files/ folder.
-For this lab report,we chose tests with different answers that should correspond to different bugs to further try to understand the given code.
+For this lab report, we chose tests with different answers that should correspond to different bugs to further try to understand the given code.

 ### *READY?
 Let's go!*

 # **How did I find the tests with different results?**
 This was actually quite simple.
 I didn't use vimdiff.
-At first I just printed the test files from the main method.
-Then I simply manually ran differeing files hoping to find ones that produced differening outputs.
+At first, I just printed the test files from the main method.
+Then I simply manually ran differing files hoping to find ones that produced different outputs.
 This was done through the utilization of random test cases I developed.

 Here is a screenshot from the print line.